 The Stanford Artificial Intelligence Laboratory will bring demonstrations that help users experience a virtual world through touch – the same technology that helps doctors feel like they're cutting tissue when they perform surgery remotely.
 The autonomous car built by researchers at the university's Center for Automotive Research will also be on display and several Bay Area robotics companies will bring demonstrations.

-The gathering was sponsored by the Law School's Center for Internet and Society as part of National Robotics Week, a week of programs around the country designed to raise awareness about robotics and spark general interest in science, technology and mathematics.
+The Center for Internet and Society sponsors the event as part of National Robotics Week, a week of programs around the country designed to raise awareness about robotics and spark children's interest in science, technology and mathematics.

 About 2,000 people attended the event last year, including many children, said Ryan Calo, the director of the Consumer Privacy Project at the Stanford Law School and one of the event's organizers.

 He estimates 12 to 15 robots will be at this year's block party.